The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

 \subsection{Cox coordinates}

-We now review Cox coordinates for toric surfaces.
-For details about this construction see Chapter 5 of \cite{cox2011toric}.
-This is a generalization of homogeneous coordinates in the projective space $\CP^d = (\CC^{d+1}\setminus\{0\})/\CC^*$.
-The general construction consists of removing a closed set from an affine space and then considering the quotient under the action of a group.
+We now review Cox coordinates for toric surfaces, since it will help us understand the parametrizations of rational Harnack curves.
+For details see Chapter 5 of \cite{cox2011toric}.
+They are a generalization of homogeneous coordinates in the projective space $\CP^d = (\CC^{d+1}\setminus\{0\})/\CC^*$.